 Graduation fee.
-The graduation fee covers costs associated with graduation (US and BG diploma, EU diploma supplement, diploma cover, mortarboard with tassel and others) and must be paid before participation in commencement and before the release of the final transcript and/or diploma.
+The graduation fee covers costs associated with graduation, including US diploma issuance (paper and digital), US diploma cover, Bulgarian diploma issuance, European Supplement to Bulgarian Diploma issuance, personal mortar board with tassel and sash, repairs and replacement of regalia sets.
+It must be paid prior to participating in commencement and before the release of the final transcript and/or diploma.
+The Graduation fee is €70.

 Meal plan deposit.
-Each full-time student is required to pay a meal plan deposit of €100 per semester that can be used for purchasing meals in the Restaurant or campus cafés.
-Additional funds can be deposited to the meal card.
-Any unused portion of the required meal plan deposits will be automatically written off at the end of the academic year, unless the University communicates otherwise.
+Each full-time student is required to pay a meal plan deposit of €100 per semester, credited to the student's meal card, which can be used for purchasing meals in the Restaurant or campus cafés.
+Additional funds can be deposited into the meal card.
+Meal plan balances can be carried over from the Fall to Spring semester.
+Balance from meal plan deposits cannot be carried over to the following academic year and any unused portion of the required meal plan deposits will be automatically written off at the end of the academic year unless the University communicates otherwise.